 This aspect of the story reminds me of one of those John Dickson Carr novels where the detective says in the last chapter, “Gentlemen, are we to believe that A, B, C, D and E all happened in an impossibly tiny span of time?”
 Except that here, we are supposed to believe just that.

 Also, if the case became a national sensation, wouldn’t at least one newspaper have sent someone to take a photo of the tombstone?
-That would have let the cat out of the bag right away.
+That plus an observant reader would have let the cat out of the bag right away.
 A reporter might also have looked into the matter of Dr. Southbridge.

 I have no trouble believing that Howard and Sally, both of whom owed Diedrich an awful lot, would have been wracked by guilt at the way they were deceiving him throughout most of the novel.
-I do have trouble believing they wouldn’t have figured they were torturing him all the more by arousing his suspicions, and simply made a clean breast of it (and ruined his whole plan).
+I do have trouble believing they wouldn’t have figured they were torturing him all the more by arousing his suspicions – he certainly puts on a good show of being tortured – and simply made a clean breast of it (and ruined his whole plan).